LarsGab/TSEBRA-experiments/README.md

 # TSEBRA-Experiments

-This repository contains all data and scripts used for the experiments of the [TSEBRA Paper].
+This repository contains all data and scripts used for the experiments of the ToDo: [TSEBRA Paper].

 Both experiments require that [TSEBRA](https://github.com/LarsGab/TSEBRA) has been downloaded and that its ```bin``` folder is added to ```$PATH```, e.g.:
 ```console